dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 In a quantification using the `<-` syntax, the type of the quantified variable is determined by its explicit declaration or by the type of the elements of the container (the right-hand operand).
-If then the quantified variable is used as a `bool` value when it is not a `bool`, this error message occurs.
+If the quantified variable is used as a `bool` value when it is not a `bool`, this error message occurs.

 ## **Error: arguments must have comparable types (got _type_ and _type_)**